 I have taught in the Women and Gender Studies Program at Wilfrid Laurier University since 2013.
 I have the pleasure of teaching an Introduction to Women and Gender Studies course every year, as well as other courses in my areas of interest and specialization, including: Women and Environmental (In) justice; Women and Social Justice; Gender and Colonial Legacies; and Feminism and Reproductive Justice.

 I received my PhD in Interdisciplinary Studies from the University of New Brunswick in 2012.

 Prior to joining Laurier, I taught in the Department of Native Studies at St. Thomas University, in Fredericton, New Brunswick.

-I have also been involved in the Living Archives on Eugenics in Western Canada, a 5 year Community-University Research Alliances-funded project seeking to produce an accessible history of eugenics in Alberta.
+I was previously involved in the Living Archives on Eugenics in Western Canada, a five year Community-University Research Alliances-funded project seeking to produce an accessible history of eugenics in Alberta.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã